dwavesystems/dwave-ocean-sdk/docs/ocean/dwave_cli.rst

 might be installed as ``<virtual_environment>\\Scripts\\dwave.exe``.
-Running this file from your system's console opens an interactive command line interface (CLI) that can help you set up and configure your development environment, communicate with |cloud_tm|_ service's compute resources, interact with your
+Running this file from your system's console opens an interactive command line interface (CLI) that can help you set up and configure your development environment, communicate with |cloud|_ service's compute resources, interact with your
 |cloud| service's account, and other useful actions.

 Run :code:`dwave --help` for information on all the CLI options.\ [#]_  For